Prodis

 Stack.

 Today's agent stacks run the loop.
-They do not own correctness.
+They do not own execution.

-OpenAI SDK, Anthropic SDK, LangChain, LangGraph, MCP, direct tool calls, in-house loops — useful tools, incomplete control boundary.
+OpenAI SDK, Anthropic SDK, LangChain, LangGraph, MCP, direct tool calls, in-house loops — useful tools, incomplete execution boundary.
 They call models, route tools, stream responses, and wire workflows.
-They do not make the backend the authority for answer eligibility over business APIs.
-In the usual loop, the model still decides whether the evidence is enough.
-Prodis moves that boundary into code.
+They do not turn intent into a validated backend execution path over business APIs.
+In the usual loop, the model still decides what was meant, what to call, whether the result is enough, and how to repair the answer.
+Prodis moves those decisions into staged contracts and backend code.

 Fig. 02 — Stack vs. Runtime Drawn 2026.03.05